 Going through chemo is rough.
+Put together a chemo care basket for your loved one.
 These are eight items that a cancer patient could really use while going through chemo treatment.
-These items may not be glamorous, but they are practical, and will be greatly appreciated.
+These items may not be glamorous, but they are practical and will be greatly appreciated.

 If you lose your hair while going through chemo, your head gets cold when you sleep.
 A soft chemo cap makes sleeping a little more comfortable.

 I want a pair of these for myself!
 They are so soft and cozy warm (not to mention adorable), and perfect to wear during long days of chemo, or while resting at home.
 Oh and PS – they were handmade by a cancer survivor. #love

 Psst… want to learn some easy cancer prevention strategies?
 Click below…

 Chemo does a number on your mouth.
 Your mouth tastes like metal, your taste buds don’t work, and your mouth becomes really dry, which causes another list of issues.
 Biotene is gentle and was highly recommended by my oncology nurse.